avast/scala-server-toolkit/docs/http4s.md

 implementations - for now we provide only implementations based on [Blaze](https://github.com/http4s/blaze).

 Both server and client are configured via configuration `case class` which contains default values taken from the underlying implementations.
-Initialization of a server and a client is very simple if defaults are fine for you.

 ```scala
 import cats.effect._